-I have been provided with a consolidated version of the Deed incorporating amendments which were effective up to and including October 2020.
-There have been no amendments since that date.
-The Local Super Sub-Plan is also referred to in the Sub-Plan Rules as the LS Scheme ("the Scheme").
+I have been provided with a consolidated version of the Deed incorporating amendments which were effective up to and including 1 September 2023.
+We understand there have been no amendments since that date.
+The Plan is governed by the terms and conditions set out in the Plan Rules.

-Main features of the Scheme are:
+Main features of the Plan are:

-- The Scheme is a closed scheme, for employed Members and inactive Members with deferred benefits; - Lump sum defined benefits on all causes of exit; - Death, TPD and salary continuance benefits as part of the benefit design; and - There is a small, closed group of pensioners receiving indexed life or term pensions.
+- members are generally current or former employees of councils in South Australia and the Northern Territory; - the Plan is closed to new entrants.
+It is for employed Members and inactive Members with deferred benefits; - lump sum defined benefits on all causes of exit; - Death, TPD and salary continuance benefits as part of the benefit design; and - there is a small, closed group of pensioners receiving indexed life or term pensions.